 Belgium are one of the favourites to win Euro 2020 after finishing third in the 2018 World Cup.
 All ten of their qualifying games were won with 40 goals scored and they have plenty of players who can get on the scoresheet.
 They should win Group B and will again be playing Russia who they finished ahead of in the qualifiers, beating them on both occasions.
 Russia won all their other eight group games though and another Belgium-Russia one-two looks likely here.
 Denmark are a capable side on their day and the group is completed by Finland.
 The latter are making their debut in a major finals and would love to wrap up Teemu Pukki in cotton wool until June.

 The Netherlands had a rough time in the second half of the last decade.
 They have shown great improvement under Ronald Koeman and reached the UEFA Nations League final losing to Portugal.
 They finished second behind Germany in their qualifying group but did get a win over them.
 Their main opponents in this group are Ukraine who finished their group three points clear of Portugal but don't have a great record in finals.
 Austria lost three group games in qualifying and may struggle in this company.
-The final team is yet to be decided and will be the winners of either Path A or Path D.
+The final team is play-off qualifiers North Macedonia who will be playing in their first major finals.

 England are one of the leading favourites to win Euro 2020.
 They did well in a relatively easy qualifying group and look very strong in attack, not so when defending.
 They will again be facing the Czech Republic, who they lost to away from home last year.
 Croatia are also familiar to England having beaten them in the 2018 World Cup semi-final but losing in the UEFA Nations League.
-The final place in this group goes to the winner of Path C, that could be Scotland but more likely Serbia.
+The final place in this group has gone to Scotland.
 There are some potential banana skins here but England should win the group.

 Spain comfortably won their qualifying group scoring 31 goals but the most any of their players scored was four goals.
 Morata, Rodrigo and Ramos all scored that total and they are worthy favourites to win Group E. They renew rivalry with Sweden who were in their group (couldn't they have made it so that couldn't happen to give us some fresh games?) and the other confirmed side is Poland who won their qualifying group.
-The winners of Path B will join them, that could be Slovakia or Bosnia-Herzegovina or one of the Irish nations.
+The winners of Path B, Slovakia are the final country in this group.

 Tip - Spain - 1/3

 The best has been saved for last with a real group of death.
 France are bidding to add the European title to their world crown but have to take on Germany and Portugal.
 France eventually got the better of Turkey in their qualifying group but will need to be at the top of their game in this group.
 Portugal are the defending champions and also won the UEFA Nations League and Cristiano Ronaldo will always be a threat.
 Germany had a nightmare time in the World Cup and Nations League but recovered to win a qualifying group that included the Netherlands.
-You feel sorry for the play-offs qualifier that has to play in this group!
+You feel sorry for Hungary who have gone through the group stages and the play-offs and then end up facing these three European giants.

 This is an open tournament and whoever strikes top form at precisely the right time can lift the trophy.
 Here's our three top tips for the tournament: